 The town is required to conduct a self-evaluation of municipal facilities under Section 504 of the Rehabilitation Act must do so.
 The self-evaluation is a review of all town services, programs and activities to identify any physical barriers or policies, practices or procedures that may limit or exclude participation by people with disabilities.
-The self-evaluation includes permanent, temporary and periodic services, programs and activities.
-Specific areas of self-evaluation must include services, programs or activities are offered and in what location.
+The self-evaluation includes permanent, temporary and periodic services, programs and activities are offered and in what location.